cloudfabrix/rda-artifacts/pipelines/asset-discovery/vmware-vcenter/README.md

 **Note:** Below 2 pipelines are per VMware vCenter.
 These need to be cloned and updated for every VMware vCenter integration.

+  **source_name** should be updated with the VMware vCenter credential source name created under the RDAF Platform's credentials section.

+  Additionally, the following parameters should be updated with the VMware vCenter credential source name, created under the RDAF Platform's credentials section, within the pipeline.

+  * import_source
+  * vcenter_src_name

   * vmware_vcenter_<source_name>_inventory_v1.apl

   ```